-Rohani Barb (Dawkinsia Rohani) Fish Species Profile
+Rohani Barb (Dawkinsia Rohani) Species Profile & Care Guide

 The Rohani Barb is a peaceful and lovely shoaling species and should be kept in groups of no less than six, with larger groups being better.
 Keeping them in decent numbers will not only make the fish less skittish but will result in a more effective, natural-looking display.
 They may also prove jumpy when first introduced, so a tight fighting lid is a must.
 This fish is very similar in appearance to the rarer Mascara Barb.